dustinpfister/blog_posts/_posts/lodash_groupby.md

 ## 2 - Some basic examples of \_.groupBy

 The \_.groupBy method is one of the many collection methods in lodash meaning that it can be used with any object in general, not just Arrays.
-So the first argument given to it can be an Array, an Array like object, or just any Object, and then the second argument is the method that will be used to group the elements in the array.
-Whatever is returned by the method, is what will be used as a key for an array that will store the one or more elements that belong to that key, depending on the conditions defined in the method.
+So the first argument given to it can be an Array, an Array like object, or just any Object, and then the second argument is the method that will be used to group the elements in the collection.

+Whatever is returned by the method thst is given as the second argument, is what will be used as a key for an array that will store the one or more elements that belong to that key name in the new object that will be returned by lodash group by.
+So the method that is passed should return a string, or a number if you ai to make an array or array like object.

 ### 2.1 - Group an array of numbers by a simple condition